Get insider access

 Compared To Other Laptops

 The ASUS ROG Zephyrus G14 is among the best gaming laptops in its size and class.
 It stands out for its thin and light design, high-quality display, great performance, and long battery life.
-However, it isn't as serviceable as other gaming laptops since half of the memory is soldered on, and its USB-C ports don't support USB4 standards.
+However, it isn't as serviceable as other gaming laptops since half of the memory is soldered on, and its USB-C ports don't support USB4 standards for faster transfer speeds when gaming off an external drive.

 For more options, check out our recommendations for the best gaming laptops, the best laptops, and the best laptops for college.